 - Benefits: Eliminates pressure on the wrist and palm

 Selecting the ideal walking aid requires careful consideration of several factors.
-I always work through these questions with my clients:
+I suggest the following:

 “Shopping for a walking aid can feel overwhelming at first—but I always tell people it’s not about admitting weakness, it’s about planning for strength.
 When you try out a cane, walker, or rollator in person, you’re not just testing a product—you’re choosing a partner in staying mobile, safe, and independent.
 Don’t rush the process.
 Ask questions.
 Try different styles.
 This is your support system—make sure it fits you in every way that matters.”